Tomobobo710/ActionNet/README.md

 # ActionNet

 **ActionNet** is a server-authoritative 2D deterministic physics engine and networking framework built for Godot.
-It provides a complete multiplayer solution with sophisticated client-side prediction, deterministic physics simulation, and professional debugging tools.
+It provides a complete multiplayer solution with client-side prediction, deterministic physics simulation, and professional debugging tools.

 ## 🚀 Framework Overview